Justin Jefferson Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- In his three matchups against the Packers, Jefferson's 73.7 receiving yards average is 7.8 less than his over/under for Sunday's game (81.5).
+- Against the Packers, Jefferson has averaged 73.7 receiving yards per game in his three career matchups, 6.8 fewer than his over/under for Sunday's game.

-- Jefferson, in three matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- In three matchups versus the Packers, Jefferson has had a touchdown catch once (including multiple scores in that game).

-- This week Jefferson will face the NFL's 11th-ranked pass defense (234.3 yards allowed per game).
+- The Packers are allowing 234.3 passing yards per game this season, the NFL's 11th-ranked pass defense.

-- The Packers have given up 27 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.
+- The Packers' defense is 26th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Rams last week, Jefferson was targeted 12 times and totaled 116 yards on eight receptions.
+- Against the Rams last week, Jefferson was targeted 12 times and racked up 116 yards on eight receptions.

-- Jefferson's stat line over his last three games shows 19 grabs for 242 yards and two touchdowns.
-He put up 80.7 receiving yards per game and was targeted 37 times.
+- Jefferson has recorded 242 receiving yards (80.7 per game) and two touchdowns, reeling in 19 passes on 37 targets over his last three outings.

 Jefferson's Minnesota Teammates